joyuche446/sales-performance-analytics-tableau/README.md

 *Dashboard Preparation:* Monetary fields(sales, profits and discount) were standardized using calculated fields and formulas to ensure accurate data types.
 *Data Modelling:* Relationships were created between tables to allow for cross-dimensional analysis *KPI Modelling:* Calculated fields were created for evaluating KPIs.
-*Dashboard Design:* An interactive dashboard was designed for visualization of insights
+*Dashboard Design:* : Built an interactive Tableau dashboard with KPI cards, sparklines, bar charts, and line charts for executive reporting.
 ## Key Calculations & Metrics:
 ## Dashboard:
 ## Skills: